fglmtt/admin/lectures/2-python-basic-stuff-pt2.md

 A `for` loop over an empty list `[]` never runs the body

----
 ### 3.8.
 Objects and values

-The `is` operator checks whether two variables refer to the same object
+`is` checks whether two variables refer to the same object

 ```shell
 >>> a = 'apple'